Yellow wrinkled Bhut Jolokia Yellow peppers with one sliced pod

 First taste of a Bhut Jolokia Yellow caught me off guard - there was a genuine burst of citrus, almost like lemon zest, before the heat announced itself.
 That delay is part of what makes this pepper so disorienting to the uninitiated.

-Rated at 800,000-1,000,000 SHU, this yellow variant sits firmly in the super-hot category alongside some of the most intense peppers on the planet.
+Rated at 800,000-1,000,000 SHU, this yellow variant sits firmly in the the super-hot pepper range alongside some of the most intense peppers on the planet.
 The heat builds slowly, peaks hard, and lingers for 20-30 minutes.

 The pods are characteristically wrinkled and tapered, measuring roughly 2-3 inches long.
 That texture isn't just cosmetic - it's a marker of the C. chinense species, which also includes habaneros and the scorching fruity heat of the Trinidad Moruga Scorpion.